 4. Inefficient use of time

-5. Lack of context around tasks
+5. Lack of context when managing tasks

+Craftspeople are often given tasks with insufficient context.
+Simply put, they are told what to do, but they aren’t given the information needed to complete a task efficiently.
 This issue contributes to the construction industry’s already staggering operational waste.
 Right now, the sector is wasting $1.6 trillion due to its lag in productivity.

 Using a task management tool like Fieldwire allows construction companies to add plans, photos, or forms that would help construction teams fully understand what they need to be doing and where they should be doing it.
 This reduces operational waste and results in more efficient project completions.